 After the Biodôme, we decided to take a walk around Rue St Catherine, through Chinatown, and then to Old Montreal.

-While this trip was quite a long time ago and things could have definitely changed, our impression was that the old town was best.
+While this vacation was quite a long time ago and things could have definitely changed, our impression was that the old town was best.
 Some other parts were a slightly rundown – not bad, but not hugely impressive either.